 And when he had opened the fourth seal, I heard the voice of the fourth beast say, Come and see.
 And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.
 And power was given unto them over the fourth part of the earth, to kill with sword, and with hunger, and with death, and with the beasts of the earth.
 (Revelation 6:7-8)

-The fourth seal shows great death as the wars and famines take their toll on the earth and people, both being severely weakened and without the natural defenses to resist disease and pestilence (fatal epidemic disease).
+The fourth seal shows great death as war and famine take their toll on the people of the earth.
 Again, Matthew 24:7-8: “For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 All these are the beginning of sorrows.”

 The Fifth Seal: Martyrs Appear in Heaven